Amartus/yang2swagger/README.md

  * groupings - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritance structures
  * augmentations - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritance structures
  * YANG modules documentation - which is added to generated swagger API specification
+ * mount-point - for which types can be provided during swagger generation

 In this project we use YANG parser from [OpenDaylight](https://www.opendaylight.org/) (ODL) yang-tools project.
 The generated Swagger specification is available as Java object or serialized either to YAML or JSON file.